 Make sure you wash your hands when you leave the livestock areas and especially before eating food.
 Hot and cold water and disinfectant soap is available in the designated hand washing areas and each of the toilets.
-This is to reduce the spread of potential infections, such as E. coli.
+This is to reduce the spread of potential infections, such as E. coli and coronavirus.

 Please be aware of your surroundings and report anything suspicious to, the police, a steward or staff member.

 When leaving the event, especially on foot, please be aware of the increased traffic on the roads.
 Only cross at the designated crossing points and follow the directions of the stewards when necessary.
 Designated park and ride/bus stops and taxi ranks are identified on the maps.

 The Royal Welsh Show, and all engaged with associated events throughout the week, takes the safety of all our patrons very seriously.
 You are specifically asked to exercise care when travelling between the various venues including the Showground, Young Peoples Village, Penmaenau Farm and Builth Wells Town.

 In particular care should be taken to avoid the river and traffic on what can be a busy trunk road.
 To facilitate safe travel between the various sites, a ‘Green Route’ has been established for those travelling on foot.
 Please take time to study the route which will be clearly marked and make every effort to stick within it.
 Your safe enjoyment of our events is our priority.

 We understand that our events can be very sociable, but please drink responsibly and look after yourself and your friends.
 Please take particular care when walking between venues.

 Llanelwedd and Builth Wells offer a large variety of local amenities, shops, pubs, restaurants and cafes, all just a short walk from the showground.
 However, please be aware of the busy road and the river when exploring the local area.
 Take care when moving between the town and other sites.